These are all normal emotional thoughts every new client has, You are not alone!

 Appraiser Language – What’s the reality?
 Here is a snippet from a recent appraisal received that best explains why you need to read and understand your appraisal.

 “The builder provided a cost: “X”, is deemed the most reliable method to determine cost vs. using a national data service; however that alternative cost approach is provided.
-Recognized cost exceeds sales approach; there are many subject upgrades that may or may not be fully recognized in this market area; limited date to currently support.”
+Recognized cost exceeds sales approach; many subject upgrades may or may not be fully recognized in this market area; limited date to currently support.”
 Is already in the cost section of the report.
 AS noted; the subject currently has many items that possibly may not be recognized fully in this market, based on limited comparables available; i.e., such as the elevator, solar panels, GEO Thermal heating plus FWA, double thick exterior walls with extra insulation, etc. Thus, the cost to create this home may exceed its resale and/or appraised value?

 This is the language of an appraiser that has not completed the “Valuation of Sustainable Buildings Professional Development Program”.
 This Appraisal company was not qualified to take the job but they did anyway.
 The bank was oblivious to the “Valuation of Sustainable Buildings Professional Development Program” yet they claim to be a construction lender.